-Legionella bacteria are found in the natural environment and may contaminate and grow in water systems, including domestic hot and cold water systems.
+Legionella bacteria are found in the natural environment and may contaminate and grow in water systems, including domestic hot and systems.
 They survive low temperatures and thrive at temperatures between 20 – 45°C if the conditions are right.
-They are killed by high temperatures at 60°C or above.
+Legionella bacteria definitely killed on the temperatures at 60°C or above.

-Landlords are under a duty to ensure that the risk of exposure to tenants, residents and visitors by Legionella Risk Assessment is properly assessed and controlled.
+Landlords are under a duty to ensure that the risk of exposure to tenants, residents and visitors is properly assessed and controlled.

-For most residential settings the risk assessment may well show the risks are low so long as simple control measures referred to in the next section are followed.
-This will apply to houses or flats with small domestic type water systems where the water turnover is high.
-Provided the risk assessment shows that the risks are insignificant and the control measures are being properly managed no further action would be necessary.
-It is important, however, to keep the assessment under review periodically in case anything changes to the system.
+Provided the landlord legionella risk assessment shows that the risks are insignificant and the control measures are being properly managed no further action would be necessary.
+It is important to keep the assessment under review periodically in case anything changes to the system.